antonio-petricca/maven-templating-for-intellij/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This plugin adds support for the [Maven Templating Plugin](https://www.mojohaus.org/templating-maven-plugin/) in order to manage automatically the templates folder adding them to the **sources folders** or **test sources folder**.
+This plugin adds support for the [Maven Templating Plugin](https://www.mojohaus.org/templating-maven-plugin/) in order to manage automatically the templates folder adding them to the **sources folders** or **test sources folders**.

 The default `java-templates` folder name can be customized by the settings page under **Build Tools** section.
 <!-- Plugin description end -->